quacksouls/bitburner/doc/guide/gang.md

 # BitNode-2: Rise of the Underworld

 The theme of this BitNode is crime.
-Committing a crime is significantly more profitable, in fact 300% more profitable, as compared to other BitNodes.
+Committing a crime is significantly more profitable, in fact 300% more profitable, as compared to BN1.
 The BitNode introduces a mechanic that allows you to create a gang.
 The primary source of income for your gang is committing various crimes.
 The most profitable crimes scale off the percentage of territory your gang controls.
 More territory translates to higher profit potential.
 Gaining more territory requires you to wage turf war against rival gangs.
 Properly managed, your gang can be one of your best sources of passive income.
 Note that the namespace of the